 With new and even scarier statistics coming out every day, we need some brand new innovative ways to tackle this crisis head on…

 Organisations such as #Change4Life which is run by the NHS have already paved the way with a multitude of campaigns which aim to improve both ours and our children’s health.
 One of these focuses on sugar intake & snacking – something that as a country we need to change.

-In order to make a start at reducing obesity in the UK we need to look at both our exercise and eating habits.
+In order to make a start at reducing obesity in the UK, we need to look at both our exercise and eating habits.

 And this starts with our children…

 Obesity in the UK is at an all-time high.
 It is predicted that by 2034, 70% of adults in the UK will be either overweight or obese!
-This is due to an increase in the amount of children who are overweight or obese when leaving primary school.
+This is due to an increase in the number of children who are overweight or obese when leaving primary school.

 It is estimated that a total of 30% of children leave primary school aged 11 being overweight or obese!
 And this is having a direct impact on both their physical and mental health.

 Children who carry excess weight are more likely to suffer from bullying whilst at school.
-This will therefore have a direct impact on their self-esteem and self-confidence often leaving them feeling worthless, or unwanted.
+This will, therefore, have a direct impact on their self-esteem and self-confidence often leaving them feeling worthless, or unwanted.